agunechemba/agunechemba.github.io/_posts/2025-04-15-Keep your friends for friendship, but work with the skilled and competent.md

-## How Google Hired Eric Schmidt: Keep Your Friends For Friendship, But Work With The Skilled And Competent- R Green
+## How Google Hired Eric Schmidt: Keep Your Friends For Friendship, But Work With The Skilled And Competent- Robert Greene

 ![Robert Green Quote](https://agunechembaekene.wordpress.com/wp-content/uploads/2025/04/unnamed.jpg?w=300)